 If a student is ever in a situation where someone threatens them for their device, the student should give the device to them and tell a District staff member and/or guardian as soon as possible.

 DAMAGE, LOSS, THEFT OF DISTRICT ISSUED DEVICES AND ACCESSORIES

-Whenever a student encounters an issue with their district issued technology, they are required to report the issue to a teacher or school staff member.
+Whenever a student encounters an issue with their District issued technology, they are required to report the issue to a teacher or school staff member.
 Students will be held responsible for ALL damage or loss to their device, device charger, and protective case resulting from negligence or misuse.
 This includes accessories not covered by warranty including, but not limited to broken screens, cracked pieces, or device inoperability.
-In the event of damage not covered by the warranty or optional device insurance, the student and parent will be billed for the cost of repairs.
-Repairs must be made by the West Ada School District Technology Department or the districts authorized service provider.
+In the event of damage not covered by the warranty or optional device protection, the student and parent will be billed for the cost of repairs.
+Repairs must be made by the District Technology Department or the Districts’ authorized service provider.
 The student may check out a loaner device until repairs are made.

 Building administrators will consider the situation that led to the damage or loss.
 This may result in limiting device use to in-school only, for a period to be determined by the administrator.
 Students are still required to complete all school assignments, and teachers will make reasonable accommodations as needed.
 Building level administration may request a parent/guardian meeting with the student to develop a plan to minimize potential future loss or damage.

 All District technology is purchased with a warranty to cover manufacture-related issues.
 These repairs typically are the failure of internal and external parts due to normal usage.
 The repair costs associated with warranty repairs and the replacement of device batteries are at no charge to the student and/or parent/guardian.

 The District offers an optional protection plan to families that covers accidental breakage or damage that might occur during the school year.